CyanScholar/CloudNativeSim/README.md

 </div>

 ## About
+Note: As a derivative of the [CloudSim project](https://github.com/Cloudslab/cloudsim) (the most popular cloud computing simulator), CloudNativeSim will soon become part of CloudSim.

 CloudNativeSim is a toolkit for modeling and simulation of cloud-native applications.
 It employs a multi-layered architecture, allowing for high extensibility and customization.
 Below is an overview of the CloudNativeSim architecture:
 <p align="center">